Charlotte, North Carolina: Parks and green space

 The urban section of Little Sugar Creek Greenway was completed in 2012.
 Inspired in part by the San Antonio River Walk, and integral to Charlotte's extensive urban park system, it is "a huge milestone" according to Gwen Cook, greenway planner for Mecklenburg County Park and Recreation.
 However, the Little Sugar Creek Greenway bears no relation to the San Antonio River Walk.
-The Little Sugar Creek Greenway is prone to flooding during thunderstorms and periods of heavy rain.
-Creation of Little Sugar Creek Greenway cost $43 million and was controversial because it required the forced acquisition of several established local businesses.